-- Convert technological research results and scientific and technological knowledge into practical application by way of development assignments and the solution of technical problems. - Critically acquire new knowledge within relevant engineering areas. - Independently perform diverse engineering duties. - Plan, realise and manage technical and technological facilities and, for instance, be able to incorporate societal, economic, environmental, and occupational health and safety consequences in their solution of technical problems. - At a qualified level, enter into collaborative and managerial functions and contexts together with colleagues of different educational, language and cultural backgrounds.
+- convert technological research results and scientific and technological knowledge into practical application by way of development assignments and the solution of technical problems. - critically acquire new knowledge within relevant engineering areas. - independently perform diverse engineering duties. - plan, realise and manage technical and technological facilities and, for instance, be able to incorporate societal, economic, environmental, and occupational health and safety consequences in their solution of technical problems. - at a qualified level, enter into collaborative and managerial functions and contexts together with colleagues of different educational, language and cultural backgrounds.

-In the course of the programme, Bachelor of Engineering in Biotechnology, the students will acquire qualifications targeted at enabling them to work professionally within areas such as operation, development and production - typically within the pharmaceutical, food, energy and environmental fields.
-The objective is to educate engineers who will be commercially focused and application oriented.
+In the course of the programme, Bachelor of Engineering in Biotechnology, the students will acquire qualifications targeted at enabling them to work professionally within areas such as operation, development and production - typically within the pharmaceutical, food, energy, and environmental fields.
+The objective is to educate engineers who will has a commercial and application oriented focus.